 Edgar H. Smith Fine Arts Series provides quality performing arts presentations for the mid-Willamette Valley community and supports the community service and educational missions of Western Oregon University.
 In addition, the Series presents workshops for University students; performances and discussion for our elementary and secondary schools; and informal lectures and demonstrations for the wider community.

-Now in its 43nd season, the Smith Fine Arts Series contributes directly to Wester Oregon University’s growing reputation as a center for the arts in the mid-Willamette Valley.
-The Series was established in 1976 by Edgar H. Smith, a leading arts advocate and educator, established the Series in 1976 to inaugurate the opening of Rice Auditorium.
-The series was later named for Dr. Smith on the occasion of his death in 1979, the Series was renamed to honor his memory.
+Smith Fine Arts Series contributes directly to Western Oregon University’s growing reputation as a center for the Arts in the mid-Willamette Valley.
+Dr. Edgar H. Smith, a leading arts advocate and educator, established the Series in 1976 to inaugurate the opening of Rice Auditorium.
+After Dr. Smith’s death in 1979, the Series was renamed to honor his memory.

-Currently, a generous grant from Western Oregon University’s student discretionary fund makes up one-third of the SFAS budget.
+Currently, a generous grant from Western Oregon University’s student discretionary fund makes up a significant portion of the SFAS budget.
 Ticket sales, individual donations, and business sponsorships also help to support the Series.
 The 589-seat Rice Auditorium on campus serves as the performance venue and outreach facility; WOU supplies the venue, including management and technical support.

-A board of passionate Arts advocates from Monmouth, Dallas, Independence, and Salem advises the series, serving three-year terms.
-The board includes representatives of the business community, both active and retired; government and education sectors; and University faculty, staff, and students.
+A board of passionate Arts advocates from Monmouth, Dallas, Independence, and Salem advises the Series, serving three-year terms.
+The board includes representatives from the business community, both active and retired; government and education sectors; and University faculty, staff, and students.
 It is a working board with each member actively participating in committee assignments and board responsibilities throughout the year.